When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 How Do You Bathe a Toddler Without a Bathtub?

-You can use a large sink, a portable bathtub, or even sponge baths.
+You can use a large sink, a portable bathtub, or even give them a sponge bath.

 Do Babies Need Lotion After Bathing?